What is the Turtle & Marine Environmental Conservation & Education in Ecuador project all about?

 Why choose this Turtle & Marine Environmental Conservation & Education project?

 This environmental conservation project relies on volunteer help to gather significant and consistent data, and maintain a protective presence in the turtle nesting area.
-Data gathered here contributes to important studies regarding policy development for the Ecuadorian environmental agencies, while on a more local level developing environmental awareness in the children of the town.
-You will benefit from acquiring new skills in conservation and applying these in a Spanish context, which is just the type of work experience that your future employers may be looking for.
+Data gathered here contributes to important studies regarding policy development for the Ecuadorian environmental agencies.
+You will benefit from acquiring new skills and applying these in an international context, which is just the type of work experience that your future employers may be looking for.

 Role of the Conservation Volunteer